Arbuzov/mcp-helm/charts/copilot-api/README.md

 ### Providing the GitHub token

 The Copilot API proxy requires a GitHub token with Copilot access.
-By default the chart creates a secret named `<release>-copilot-api-token` that stores the value provided via `auth.tokenSecret.value`.
-To avoid storing the token in plaintext in your values file, supply it at install time:
+By default the chart creates a secret named `<release>-copilot-api-token` with a randomly generated placeholder value.
+Override this placeholder by providing the real token at install time:

 ```bash
 helm install copilot-api ./charts/copilot-api \